sandipchitale/jb-gradle-extras/README.md

 # Feature

--Adds action to show detailed help related to the selected Gradle task in Gradle toolwindow.
+- Adds action to show detailed help related to the selected Gradle task in Gradle toolwindow.

   - Action